andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_Appendices/Appendix_A_ClusterCorrection.rst

 Bonferroni correction, then, is too severe of a correction.
 Although you are virtually guaranteed to keep your false positive rate below 5% using this method, this is likely to result in a relatively high false negative rate - that is, failing to reject the null hypothesis when there actually is an effect.

 An alternative is known as **cluster correction**, which is the most popular correction method in fMRI analysis (`Woo et al., 2014 <https://www.sciencedirect.com/science/article/pii/S1053811914000020>`__).
-This takes advantage of the fact that the voxels in a typical dataset are not completely independent: Instead of testing each voxel individually,
+This takes advantage of the fact that the voxels in a typical dataset are not completely independent: Instead of testing each voxel individually, *clusters* of voxels are tested for significance.

+To see how this happens, think of the clusters of voxels as mountain ranges.
+The height of an individual voxel is determined by its t-statistic: Higher t-statistics lead to higher peaks.
+The threshold that we apply is a cross-section through a certain height - for example, a t-statistic of 3.1, roughly corresponding to a p-value of 0.001 - and we only observe the peaks that remain after applying this threshold.